 The Journal of Web Semantics invites submissions for a special issue on Content Credibility to be edited by Raphaël Troncy, Harith Alani, Sofia Pinto, Freddy Lecue and Kalina Bontcheva.
-Submissions are due by 25th January 2021.

 Digital misinformation is becoming pervasive in all online media, and is affecting our perceptions in critical domains, such as health, politics, foreign policy, economy, and environment.